SWi1/polyphenol_estimator/index.md

 ### 3. Update `diet_input_file` path if not using the demo ASA24 data.
 ![Screenshot of where to update file path.](workflow_images/update_diet_path.png)

-### 4. Run the script.
+### 4. Run the scripts.
-We are specifying that we are running ASA24 data and would like html reports from each pipeline step.
+In our usage case of ASA24 data, we have specified that the input is ASA24 data and that we would not like a report of what happens in each pipeline step.
+After you've run `estimate_polyphenols`, you can also run `calculate_DII`.
+Calculation of DII is *optional*.
+The function automatically detects whether you've run ASA24 or NHANES data, you only need to specify if you would like to see what happens in each script.

 ### 5. Check out the resulting files in your output directory!
-You can see what was run in each script in the reports folder.
 Find a list of expected outputs below:
 - [Polyphenol Estimation Pipeline Outputs](https://swi1.github.io/polyphenol_pipeline/webpages/polyphenol_estimation_pipeline.html#outputs)
 - [DII Calculation Outputs](https://swi1.github.io/polyphenol_pipeline/webpages/DII_calculation.html#outputs)

 <details>
-<summary>See What's in Each Script</summary>
+<summary>Reports: See What's in Each Script</summary>
   <ul>
   For every script that was run, a report was generated in the reports folder.
-Check out the report for Step 2 of the polyphenol estimation pipeline which will tell you which foods did not map to FooDB for estimation of poylphenol content.
-  This tutorial actually shows you what the reports look like under "Polyphenol Estimation Pipeline" and "DII Calculation"!
+  This online tutorial actually shows you what the reports look like if you navigate to pages under "Polyphenol Estimation Pipeline" and "DII Calculation" in your sidebar.
   </ul>
 </details>

 ### Want to test NHANES data instead?
-`estimate_polyphenols` can also be run on NHANES data.
-To generate NHANES data, follow the instructions in ["Preparing Diet Data - NHANES diet recalls"](https://swi1.github.io/polyphenol_pipeline/webpages/preparing_diet_data_NHANES.html#prepare-nhanes-diet-recall-data).
+`estimate_polyphenols` can also be run on NHANES WWEIA data.
+To generate NHANES WWEIA data, follow the instructions in ["Preparing Diet Data - NHANES diet recalls"](https://swi1.github.io/polyphenol_pipeline/webpages/preparing_diet_data_NHANES.html#prepare-nhanes-diet-recall-data).
 When you've finished:
-1. Come back to run_pipeline.R and update `diet_input_file` with the NHANES output.
+1. Come back to run_pipeline.R and update `diet_input_file` with the NHANES output file name.
-2. In `estimate_polyphenols()`, change type to "NHANES"
+2. In `estimate_polyphenols`, change type to "NHANES"
 2. Run the script.

 [^1]: [Shivapppa et al. 2013.
 Designing and developing a literature-derived, population-based dietary inflammatory index](10.1017/S1368980013002115)